andrecharneca/Vessel-Segmentation-pytorch/unet3d/README.md

 - TRAIN_CUDA -> if True, moves the model and inference onto GPU

-- BCE_WEIGHTS -> the class weights for the Binary Cross Entropy loss
+- CE_WEIGHTS -> the class weights for the Categorical Cross Entropy loss

-## Training

-After configure config.py, you can start to train by running

-`python train.py`

-We also employ tensorboard to visualize the training process.

-`tensorboard --logdir=runs/`